Department of Community and Clinical Health facilities

 The clinic has also developed a range of referral pathways within the community and a partnership with the Royal Children’s Hospital, Melbourne, where eligible patients are co-managed between the two services.

-Find out more about the Orthoptic Eye Clinic, and the partnership with the Royal Children's Hospital, Melbourne.
+Find out more about the Eye Clinic.